Varying-Vagrant-Vagrants/VVV/README.md

 1. Change into the new directory
     * `cd vagrant-local`
 1. Start the Vagrant environment
-    * `vagrant up` - *omg magic happens*
+    * `vagrant up`
-    * Be patient, this could take a while, especially on the first run.
+    * Be patient, magic happens.
+This could take a while, especially on the first run.
 1. Add a record to your local machine's hosts file
     * ***Note:*** If you installed [vagrant hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) in step 4, this has automatically been done for you.
     * `192.168.50.4  vvv.dev local.wordpress.dev local.wordpress-trunk.dev src.wordpress-develop.dev build.wordpress-develop.dev`